dmnfarrell/dmnfarrell.github.io/_posts/2023-03-19-btbabm-mesa.markdown

     model.step()
 ```

-We can visualise the network after n steps using the following function with typical outputs shown below.
+We can visualise the network at it's current state using the following function with typical outputs shown below.

 ```python
 utils.plot_grid(model,ax=ax,pos=model.pos,colorby='strain',ns='num_infected')